 This is a fast-paced world, and it is rightly said that Time is Money.
 I would go one step further and would like to say that time is one of the most important crucial assets for any organization.
-Talking specifically about the I.T organizations, delivering projects on time is one of the biggest factors contributing to client satisfaction and the long-term success of the company.
+Talking specifically about IT organizations, delivering projects on time is one of the biggest factors contributing to client satisfaction and the long-term success of the company.

 There are a plethora of languages and tools that are easily available in the market.
 Most of them are free while some have charges.
 One such wonderful administrative tool is Windows Powershell.